 ABOUTRESEARCH

-I consider research as one of the many ways I connect with myself, life, and the world we live in.
+I consider research as one of the many ways I connect with myself, life, and the world.
 Over the years of my PhD, I have been growing my collection of artsy hobbies: journaling, reading, drawing and painting (gouache and watercolor), photography, knitting, crocheting, sewing, embroidery, clay crafting, piano, and dancing.
-Across all these hobbies, I have come to realize that perhaps I enjoy the process of learning the "language" of a new art domain, just as much as I enjoy using it to experience and create art.
+Across all these hobbies, I have come to realize that I enjoy the process of learning the "language" of a new art domain, just as much as I enjoy using it to experience and create art.

 I can be reached at yxiao[at]umd[dot]edu.